twilio/twilio-ruby/docs/usage/taskrouter.rst

 A Workspace is a container for your Tasks, Workers, TaskQueues, Workflows and Activities.
 Each of these items exists within a single Workspace and will not be shared across Workspaces.

-Note: Passed in Form/Query Parameters are based on their json equivalent attribute.

 .. code-block:: ruby